 All through the Eterna-verse are Deities, worlds, stars, and things the mortal minds have yet to discover to be possibilities.
-On one small planet, in a deep seeded wood, hidden far away in a mountain range a lone individual resided in a small cabin home.
-His hands were wrapped with bandages, his face and arms were covered in scars and fresh cuts, ranging from small to cavernous.
-His eyes a vibrant blue that contrasted against his pale skin.
+On one small planet, in a deep seeded wood, hidden far away in a mountain range, a lone individual resided in a small cabin home.
+His hands were wrapped with bandages, and his face and arms were covered in scars and fresh cuts ranging from small to cavernous.
+His eyes were a vibrant blue that contrasted against his pale skin.
 Despite living outside his entire life, the thick canopy of the woods would not let any light in.
-He lived in harmony with the nature, he was the only one who could wander the woods without fear, the other animals respected him, because he respected them.
-The creatures of the dark wood had an image to match their homes name.
+He lived in harmony with nature; he was the only one who could wander the woods without fear; the other animals respected him because he respected them.
+The creatures of the dark wood had an image to match their home’s name.
 They were dark, harsh, and hostile.
-They were beyond animalistic, they behaved on a base primordial level, everything happened for the sake of harmony, desires and wants had nothing to do with it, and the man in the woods knew this.
-He knew that as the only human in the woods he would be safe from the chaos of death providing he did not upset the balance around him.
+They were beyond animalistic; they behaved on a primordial base level, everything happened for the sake of harmony, desires, and wants to have nothing to do with it, and the man in the woods knew this.
+He knew that as the only human in the woods, he would be safe from the chaos of death, provided he did not upset the balance around him.
 He would wander the woods, scavenging the remains of the fallen creatures, using their parts to create things to sell to those who lived near the woods.

-The man wondered from the woods, a large sac was slung over his shoulder as he emerged from the shade of the tree canopy, and into the moonlight.
-His skin started to glow faintly as his pale skin reflected the moons light back into the open air.
+The man wandered from the woods; a large sac was slung over his shoulder as he emerged from the shade of the tree canopy and into the moonlight.
+His skin started to glow faintly as his pale skin reflected the moon’s light back into the open air.
 His footsteps were light, and he created almost no noise as he approached the gates of his local town.